RyanAgu08/Job-Application-Tracker/README.md

-# Purpose of this Proect
+# Purpose of this Project
 Summary goes here